Brake fade: Brake modification to reduce fade

-Drum brake fade can be reduced and overall performance enhanced somewhat by an old "hot rodder" technique of drum drilling.
-A carefully chosen pattern of holes is drilled through the drum working section; drum rotation centrifugally pumps a small amount air through the shoe to drum gap, removing heat; fade caused by water-wet brakes is reduced since the water is centrifugally driven out; and some brake-material dust exits the holes.
-Brake drum drilling requires careful detailed knowledge of brake drum physics and is an advanced technique probably best left to professionals.
+Drum brake fade can be reduced and overall performance enhanced by the technique of drum drilling.
+A pattern of holes is drilled through the drum working section; drum rotation centrifugally pumps air through the shoe to drum gap, removing heat; fade caused by water-wet brakes is reduced since the water is centrifugally driven out; and some brake-material dust exits the holes.
+Brake drum drilling requires detailed knowledge of brake drum physics and is an advanced technique best left to professionals.
 There are performance-brake shops that will make the necessary modifications safely.

-Brake fade caused by overheating brake fluid (often called pedal fade) can also be reduced through the use of thermal barriers that are placed between the brake pad and the brake caliper piston, these reduce the transfer of heat from the pad to the caliper and in turn hydraulic brake fluid.
-Some high-performance racing calipers already include such brake heat shields made from titanium or ceramic materials.
+Brake fade caused by overheating brake fluid (often called pedal fade) can also be reduced through the use of thermal barriers that are placed between the brake pad and the brake caliper piston.
+These reduce the transfer of heat from the pad to the caliper and in turn hydraulic brake fluid.
+Some high-performance racing calipers include such brake heat shields made from titanium or ceramic materials.
 However, it is also possible to purchase aftermarket titanium brake heat shields that will fit an existing brake system to provide protection from brake heat.
 These inserts are precision cut to cover as much of the pad as possible.
-Since they are relatively cheap and easy to install, they are popular with racers and track day enthusiasts.
+Since they are relatively inexpensive and easy to install, they are popular with racers and track day enthusiasts.

 Another technique employed to prevent brake fade is the incorporation of cooling shims (Coolshims).
-Like titanium heat shields the brake coolers are designed to slide between the brake pad backing plate and the caliper piston.
+Like titanium heat shields, the brake coolers are designed to slide between the brake pad backing plate and the caliper piston.
 They are constructed from a high thermal conductivity, high yield strength metal composite which conducts the heat from the interface to a heat sink which is external to the caliper and in the airflow.
-They have been shown to decrease caliper piston temperatures by over twenty percent and to also significantly decrease the time needed to cool down.
+They have been shown to decrease caliper piston temperatures by over twenty percent and to also significantly decrease the time needed to cool.